Zhentar/caerbannog/README.md

-# The Mad Rabbits of Caerbannog
+# The Disgruntled Rabbits of Caerbannog
-Rimworld The Mad Rabbits of Caerbannog mod
+Rimworld The Disgruntled Rabbits of Caerbannog mod

 By default, the Manhunter Pack event picks from a very limited set of animals.